mitosborn/Java/NearestNeighbor/src/TreePackage/README.md

 of a binary search tree.
 In comparison, the brute force method of calculating the nearest point by calculating all the distances and selecting the minimum has a time complexity of O(n).
 ### Credit
-This project was created as an assignment for Dr. Jacob Schrum's Computer Science II course
+Credit to Dr. Jacob Schrum for the assignment.